 Automotive stamping is a metal forming process in which flat stock sheet metal or metal coils are precisely shaped into three dimensional automotive parts in a stamping press.
-Automotive metal stamping presses offer rapid stamping as well as repeatable and programmable dimensions which in turn increases both dimensional control and standardizing accuracy.
+Automotive metal stamping presses offer rapid stamping as well as repeatable and programmable dimensions, which in turn increases both dimensional control and standardizing accuracy.

 Automotive stampings are most commonly formed on progressive stamping presses.
 Progressive stamping is a metal forming process done with large, heavy duty presses that use several dies together on the same piece of sheet metal.
 A die is a press tool for cutting or forming material in a stamping machine.
 Progressive die stamping combines the forming and cutting processes for efficiency and economy.
-In progressive die stamping, multiple dies stamp the sheet metal at the same time.
+In progressive die stamping, multiple dies to stamp the sheet metal at the same time.
 This metal stamping process is used to form automotive components quickly.
 Transfer presses can also be used to form automotive stampings.
-Transfer presses are a type of hydraulic press that work by feeding flat metal blanks automatically into the right end of the press.
-From there, feed bar fingers take the part and move it from die to die.
+Transfer presses are a type of hydraulic press that works by feeding flat metal blanks automatically into the right end of the press.
+From there, feed bar fingers take part and move it from die to die.
 There are two types of transfer motions used in transfer presses; the simplest system uses dual-axis motion.
 The first axis moves in and out, centering the part in the transfer press; the second axis motion transfers the automotive part from die to die.
 The second system is the tri-axis motion, which is used for indexing parts between dies in the transfer press.
 The transfer feeder bars are mechanically driven synchronously with the slide motion, and the feed bar fingers inserted into the transfer feeder bars hold the part during indexing.